Introduction to Whole Genome Bisulfite Sequencing

 Project Workflow of Novogene WGBS Service

-The Novogene WGBS service comprises of four steps.
+The Novogene WGBS service is comprised of four steps.
 Sample preparation is followed by library preparation, sequencing and bioinformatics analysis.
-To construct a methylation library, DNA fragmentation performs initially, and sodium bisulfite converts the unmethylated cytosines into uracils.
-Libraries are then sequenced using Illumina PE150 and eventually data extraction and bioinformatics analysis take steps.
+To construct a methylation library, DNA fragmentation is performed initially, and sodium bisulfite converts the unmethylated cytosines into uracils.
+Libraries are then sequenced using Illumina PE150 and the reads are processed with bioinformatics pipelines.

 Featured Publications using Novogene WGBS Service